 - You can also file in Small Claims Court for $10,000.00 or less.
 If you are owed more than $10,000.00, you can waive the difference and file in Small Claims Court.
 Small Claims Court is a cheaper, more informal process than a typical civil case, although there are specific rules to follow.

-Civil matters will be heard as scheduled by telephone or remote video teleconference unless otherwise ordered by the Court.
-Attorneys, and/or parties without counsel, are instructed to contact the Alpine County Clerk’s Office to obtain the information necessary to make remote appearances.
+Civil matters will be heard as scheduled by remote video teleconference via Zoom unless otherwise ordered by the Court.
+Attorneys, and/or parties without counsel, are instructed to contact the Clerk’s Office to obtain the information necessary to make remote appearances.

-See the Remote Appearances page for more information.
+See the Remote Appearances page for more information and forms.

 In most cases, you will be required to pay a fee to file papers with the court.
 Fees are set by the Statewide Civil Fee Schedule.